Explore

 • Two-factor authentication (2FA) — add when users or compliance require it

-• SSO / SAML — an enterprise feature; relevant only when enterprise customers ask
+• SSO / SAML — an enterprise feature; only relevant when enterprise customers ask for it

 • Phone number auth — useful for specific use cases (gig economy, booking platforms), not a default

-• Custom JWT handling — let your auth provider manage tokens; don't decode or manipulate them manually unless there's a specific reason
+• Custom JWT handling — let your auth provider manage tokens

 Authentication is one area where boring is better.
 Use a trusted provider, configure it correctly, and focus your engineering time on your actual product.